-Sat at the top of the table Derek broke the silence: 'Fifty pence a bottle in France'.
-He hoisted the bottle to eye level and pointedly examined the label.
+The wine waited dutifully by the fire.
+It was undoubtedly a good one, smooth, as wine buffs say - very smooth.
+Joe momentarily wondered whether it might be a fruity one, or perhaps possessed a hint of something or other, but he really hadn’t the nose for wine.Sat at the top of the table Derek broke the silence.
+'Fifty pence a bottle in France.'
+He then hoisted the bottle to eye level and pointedly examined the label.
 Then, in a soft Anglo-French accent, proceeded to announce the grapes origin and hinted about the quality.
-'Produce of St. Emilion 1982,' adding with the softest of sniffs.
-‘You can't beat a good Bordeaux can you Rachel'?
-Lowering the bottle to within an inch of his not inconsiderable nostrils the connoisseur produced a bolder sniff, and after a short pause, concluded - 'superb'.
-Derek knew everything about France and planned to live there one day.
+'Produce of St. Emilion 1982,' adding with the softest of sniffs, ‘You can't beat a good Bordeaux can you Rachel?'
+Lowering the bottle to within an inch of his not inconsiderable nostrils, the connoisseur produced a bolder sniff, and, after a short pause, concluded - 'superb'...

 Copyright © Anthony Bounds.
 All Rights Reserved | February - May 2018